dominikh/go-mode.el/README.md

 - Basic support for imenu (functions and variables)
 - Built-in support for displaying code coverage as calculated by `go test` (`go-coverage`)
-- Several goto functions for manipulating function signature of the method we are currently editing:
+- Several functions for jumping to and manipulating the individual parts of function signatures.
+These functions support anonymous functions, but are smart enough to skip them when required (e.g. when jumping to a method receiver or docstring.)
-  - Going to the arguments (`go-goto-arguments` - `C-c C-g a`)
+  - Jump to the argument list (`go-goto-arguments` - `C-c C-g a`)
-  - Going to the docstring, creating it if it does not exist (`go-goto-docstring` - `C-c C-g d`).
-Skips anonymous functions.
+  - Jump to the docstring, create it if it does not exist yet (`go-goto-docstring` - `C-c C-g d`).
+  - Jump to the function keyword (`go-goto-function` - `C-c C-g f`)
-  - Going to the function name (`go-goto-function-name` - `C-c C-g f`)
+  - Jump to the function name (`go-goto-function-name` - `C-c C-g n`)
-  - Going to the return value, adding space for adding one if there are none present (`go-goto-return-value` - `C-c C-g r`)
+  - Jump to the return values (`go-goto-return-value` - `C-c C-g r`)
-  - Going to the method receiver, adding parenthesis for adding one if there is none present (`go-goto-type-signature` - `C-c C-g m`).
-Skips anonymous functions.
+  - Jump to the method receiver, adding a pair of parentheses if no method receiver exists (`go-goto-method-receiver` - `C-c C-g m`).

-  - All of the above accept one prefix argument (`C-u`), which if given makes them skip anonymous functions and go directly to the root function.
+  All of these functions accept a prefix argument (`C-u`), causing them to skip anonymous functions.

 # Installation